Free tool · No signup

 Law Firms

 A personal injury law firm publishes "What to Do After a Car Accident."
-The tool finds opportunities to link "personal injury claim" to the practice area page, "free consultation" to the contact page, and "contingency fee structure" to the FAQ.
+The plan calls for linking "personal injury claim" to the practice area page, "free consultation" to the contact page, and "contingency fee structure" to the FAQ.
 Internal links help potential clients find the exact information they need to take the next step.

 E-commerce Stores